Recently updated on November 30th, 2024 at 11:18 am

 Representation: Sapphic main characters, Sapphic romance

-And it was her home until the tragic death of her girlfriend.
+And her home until the tragic death of her girlfriend.

-Witchcraft is woven into Dalloway’s history.
-Before the death of her girlfriend, Felicity was drawn to the dark.
+Dalloway’s history weaves in witchcraft.
+Before her girlfriend’s death, the dark drew Felicity in.
 But now she’s determined to leave that behind and graduate.

 Buy on Amazon | Waterstones